Windows Server 2016: Public release

 Windows Server 2016 was officially released at Microsoft's Ignite Conference on September 26, 2016.
 Unlike its predecessor, Windows Server 2016 is licensed by the number of CPU cores rather than number of CPU sockets—a change that has similarly been adopted by BizTalk Server 2013 and SQL Server 2014.
 The new licensing structure that has been adopted by Windows Server 2016 has also moved away from the Windows Server 2012/2012R2 CPU socket licensing model in that now the amount of cores covered under one license is limited.
 Windows Server 2016 Standard and Datacenter core licensing now covers a minimum of 8 core licenses for each physical processor and a minimum of 16 core licenses for each server.
 Core licenses are sold in packs of two with Standard Edition providing the familiar rights to run 2 virtualized OS environments.
 If the server goes over 16 core licenses for a 2 processor server additional licenses will now be required with Windows Server 2016.

 Version history

 Technical Preview

-Windows Server 2016 Technical Preview, released on October 1, 2014, was the first beta version of the operating system made publicly available.
-Its version number was 6.4.9841.
+The first technical preview of Windows Server 2016 was made available on October 1, 2014.
+Its version number was 6.4.9841, and it was the first beta version of the operating system that was made publicly available.

 Technical Preview 2

-Windows Server 2016 Technical Preview 2 was made available on May 4, 2015.
+The second technical preview of Windows Server 2016 was made available on May 4, 2015.
 Its version number was 10.0.10074.
-(A similar jump in the most significant part of the version number from 6 to 10 is seen in Windows 10.)
+(A similar jump in the most significant part of the version number from 6 to 10 is also seen in Windows 10.)
 Highlights of this version include: